 Finally we assessed which proteins are most often modified?
 We identified over 500 different proteins that had cited antibodies raised against their PTMs and then we looked at the trends in their citation rates.

 Dr Chalmers added: “This analysis gives a guide to the most studied proteins with PTMs – outlining which proteins are being studied more and which have been looked at less.

 “This is a valuable resource for suppliers, allowing them to prioritise their antibody development.
-Today we’re making the data for the top ten targets available for free to those who sign up using the form below.”
+Today we’re making the data for the top ten targets available for free to those who drop us an email.”

 If you’d like to discuss this dataset further or have a chat about any other element of CiteAb data, please do email Matt who’ll be able to help.

 Image citation: Lohse B, Helgstrand C, Kristensen JBL, Leurs U, Cloos PAC, Kristensen JL, et al. (2013) Posttranslational Modifications of the Histone 3 Tail and Their Impact on the Activity of Histone Lysine Demethylases In Vitro.
 PLoS ONE 8(7): e67653. doi:10.1371/journal.pone.0067653